C4UH/PDMP/README.md

 Answer - Not at all.
 We have NO Man In The Middle here.
 Each member user has full control of when, who and what, for ALL interactions.
-However, we expect that, over time, many HIE's and large provider systems seeking to create Clinical Data Repositories and Big Data Warehouses will come to know our project as "my best friend for integration."
+However, we expect that, over time, many HIE sponsors and vendors, as well as large provider systems seeking to create Clinical Data Repositories and Big Data Warehouses will come to know the C4UH  project as "my best friend for integration."

 Why?
 With baked in full compliance for CONNECT Open Source, Direct Project, HL7, IHE, CDA, C-CDA, CCR, and PDF/healthcare, the broader community will realize that one quick and simple method to "just integrate now" with radically reduced initial and sustaining costs will